Software Factory Extensions

 As noted in the comments above each of the methods, they are merely examples of overriding the relevant base methods.
 If you don't need one or both of these overrides, it is safe to delete the methods.

+Factory Extensions can hook into various phases of the Software Factory execution.
 Each overridden method is called during a particular phase of the Software Factory execution, the following is a list of the all phases which can be hooked into in their execution order:

 Method Name | Description |